HanaOrg/Konbini/README.md

 Konbini is brought to you by [@ZakaHaceCosas](https://github.com/ZakaHaceCosas) and published under the name of "Hana" (this GitHub organization and a yet-to-be-born company).

 A huge "thank you" to [MrSerge01](https://github.com/MrSerge01), [Dimkauzh](https://github.com/dimkauzh), and especially [pico190](https://github.com/pico190) for helping out.

+## License

+_Konbini, your convenience store._
+Copyright (C) 2025 Zakaria ("ZakaHaceCosas", under "Hana" org.)

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU Affero General Public License for more details.

+You should have received a copy of the GNU Affero General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.